Speak to a local memory care advisor 24/7: (888) 595-9951

 Brookville Healthcare Center

-Brookville Healthcare Center excels at providing Alzheimer’s care in Dearborn county, Indiana.
-It can accommodate a maximum of 100 older adults.
-Brookville Healthcare Center provides luxury amenities that include religious services, help with grooming and getting dressed and high caregiver to resident ratio to any seniors with dementia who reside in Brookville, IN and nearby areas.
-Brookville Healthcare Center is located at 11049 State Road 101, 47012 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.
+Brookville Healthcare Center is known for providing Alzheimer’s care in Dearborn county, Indiana.
+It can accommodate a maximum of 100 elderly residents.
+Brookville Healthcare Center provides luxury amenities that include local transportation services, emergency system with constant monitoring and special lighting in all areas to help with memory to any dementia sufferers who reside in Brookville, IN and nearby areas.
+Brookville Healthcare Center is situated at 11049 State Road 101, 47012 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 Ridgewood Health Campus